QuinnJensen/nlan-docker/README.md

 # How to use

-In the examples that follow, the NLAN configuration is generated and stored in the subdirectory nlan/
+In the examples that follow, the NLAN configuration is generated and stored in the subdirectory /nlan

 ## Create the NLAN hub

 ```
-mkdir nlan
+mkdir /nlan
-docker run -it -v nlan:/etc/openvpn/nlan jensenq/nlan-docker /nlan init-hub <hub-public-ip>
+docker run -it -v /nlan:/etc/openvpn/nlan jensenq/nlan-docker /nlan init-hub <hub-public-ip>
 ```
 `<hub-public-ip>` is the IP address or domain name of the hub system